KenKundert/quantiphy/doc/user.rst

 Subclassing Quantity
 """"""""""""""""""""

-You can subclass :class:`quantiphy.Quantity` to make it easier to create a particular type of quantity, or to create quantities with particular qualities.
+You can subclass :class:`Quantity` to make it easier to create a particular type of quantity, or to create quantities with particular qualities.
 The following example demonstrates both.
 It creates a subclass for dollars that both sets the units and display preferences.
-Display preferences for currencies are often very different from what you would want from physical
+Display preferences for currencies are often very different from what you would want from physical quantities:
-quantities:

 .. code-block:: python